howsoai/platform-installation-examples/application-tls-termination/README.md

 In the next steps we'll create certificates for a root CA and each required service using the `step` CLI tool, then create the corresponding Kubernetes secrets.

 > Note: This example uses a root CA so that the Ingress controller just needs to trust a single certificate.
-There is a platform root CA that is created by the platform-cert-generation jobs, which also creates certificates for use by the UMS to provide an Oauth authorization server, and a default ingress cert.
+There is an existing platform root CA secret (platform-ca) that is created by the platform-cert-generation jobs, which also creates certificates for use by the UMS to provide an Oauth authorization server, and a default ingress cert.
 It is possible to extract and reuse this root ca, but this example will focus solely of the TLS termination certificates.

 #### Root CA